airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js

+## V 4.4.23
+- expressions transform opacity interface
+- removing rAF when idle (thanks to @mpeterson2 for the suggestion and PR)

 ## V 4.4.22
 - text layer defaulting line height value when first char is new line